 - six credit hours in mathematics

-- six credit hours in physics (recommended) or six credit hours in another science other than mathematics
+- six credit hours in physics

 - six credit hours in critical reading and writing (CRW) courses, including at least three credit hours in English